How do you compare?

-….to yourself?
+…to yourself?
 Do you know your true self?
 What is your true self?
-People are often confused between their true & false self which is a primary factor in the general discontent of modern society.
+People often confuse the meaning of the true self with a sense of a false self.
+This leads to much of the discontent in modern society.
 Please read here for a great description of the true and false self.
 Do you have a routine or ritual that supports your relationship with your true or higher self?
-Read here for tips on how to improve your connection with the true self.

 Do you observe your thoughts?
 Are you constantly judging, evaluating and comparing yourself to others?
 Do these thoughts bring you joy, happiness or contentment?
 Does it matter when you judge yourself or situation to be better than what you’re comparing it to?
 What happens when your comparison makes you feel less than?